XRPLBounties/Proposals/pull_request_template.md

 * Are there particularly relevant documentation pages?
 -->

-### Discussion Questions

 <!--
-This section will be removed in approved bounties, but is useful in proposals to highlight anything you'd like feedback on from the community, or from reviewers of this proposal.
+NOTE FOR AFTER YOU OPEN THE PULL REQUEST

+Feel free to comment what you'd like feedback on from other community members or maintainers.
+Its ok not to have all the answers up front!

 Ex.
-"I'm not sure the exact amount to award, so feedback on how hard this would be to do is appreciated."
+"I'm not sure the exact amount to award, so feedback on how much this would be worth to complete would be appreciated."
 -->